mfukushim/map-traveler-mcp/README.md

 ## Smithery

 Please refer to https://smithery.ai/server/@mfukushim/map-traveler-mcp.
-Remote MCP (Streamable-http mode) is supported, but the configuration feature has been removed because image generation was too heavy to run.
+Remote MCP (Streamable-http mode) is supported.
+Image generation is only available on nano-banana.
 Database settings can now be recorded with Turso sqlite, so if you configure Turso, your travel progress will also be saved.
 <img alt="smithery.png" src="tools/smithery.png" width="400"/>